 What if you’ve tried all these tips, but you still struggle with sleeping?

 Or if you wake in the night, worrying?

 Fear not.
 I’ve got 28 suggestions for you to try, in another blog post. 🙂 Getting better sleep is still possible!

 Sleep problems can be a sign that you are suffering from anxiety or overwhelm.
 Seeing a therapist or counsellor can be a really big help.

-If you’re a creative, sensitive, thoughtful woman who has been struggling with anxiety, worry or feeling overwhelmed, now might be the right time to try some sessions of online counselling or in-person counselling or therapy.
-I work online with creative women and HSP’s from around the world (although insurance restrictions mean I can’t work with you if you’re in the USA or Canada) and I also work in my private consulting room here in north Essex, UK.
+If you’re creative, sensitive, and thoughtful, and you’ve been struggling with anxiety, worry or feeling overwhelmed, now might be the right time to try some sessions of online counselling or in-person counselling or therapy.
+I work online with creative people and HSP’s from around the world (although insurance restrictions mean I can’t work with you if you’re in the USA or Canada) and I also work in my private consulting room here in north Essex, UK.

 Meanwhile, what have you found helps you get better sleep?
 Share it in the comments below!

 *I found Dr Walker’s book interesting, and many of his suggestions for getting better sleep seem to be echoed by other sleep experts.
 However Maintenance Phase podcast recently did a very entertaining episode about ‘the sleep loss epidemic’ which helps us not take our sleep – or Dr Walker’s research – too seriously 😉

 How to Stop Lying Awake Worrying – 28 Ideas to Try